New cosmological bounds on hot relics: Axions $\&$ Neutrinos: Results

-Figure~\ref{fig:figure2} illustrates our cosmological constraints in the axion mass - axion-photon coupling plane ($m_a$, $g_{a\gamma}$) together with other current and future experimental limits.~\footnote{We focus exclusively on the parameter space of interest for thermal axions with sub-eV masses.
-For a review of the limits on axion-like particles covering larger ranges see Ref.~\cite{ciaran_o_hare_2020_3932430} and also~\cite{OHare:2020wah,OHare:2020wum,Dafni:2018tvj,Dafni:2018tvj,Knirck:2018knd} for interesting discussions.} We quote our most constraining 95\%~CL upper bound, obtained from the combination Planck + BAO and we also depict the 95\%~CL upper limit obtained by Planck data only.
-Notice that our constraints lie in the conservative theoretical region allowed for QCD axions within the green solid lines representing the KSVZ~\cite{Kim:1979if,Shifman:1979if} and the DFSZ II models~\cite{Dine:1981rt} (see also~\cite{DiLuzio:2016sbl}).~\footnote{While the KSVZ and DFSZ are widely considered as benchmark scenarios, there are other models in which both the new heavy quarks and the Higgs doublets carry $U(1)_{\rm PQ}$ charges, see~\cite{Kim:2008hd}.} From the limits depicted in Fig.~\ref{fig:figure2} one can notice that a significant range of the parameter space can be probed by cosmological data.
+Figure~\ref{fig:figure3} illustrates our cosmological constraints in the axion mass - axion-photon coupling plane $(m_a$, $g_{a\gamma})$.
+We focus exclusively on the parameter space of interest for thermal axions\footnote{For a review of the limits on axion-like particles covering larger ranges see ~\citet{ciaran_o_hare_2020_3932430} and also~\citet{2020arXiv201003889O,OHare:2020wum,Dafni:2018tvj,Knirck:2018knd} for interesting discussions.}, covering a mass range $m_a\in[10^{-6}\,,\,10]\,\rm{eV}$ and quoting our most constraining 95\%~CL bounds for the two thermalization channels together with current experimental limits and future detection sensitivity forecasts.
+From the limits depicted in Fig.~\ref{fig:figure3} one can notice that a significant range of the parameter space can be probed by cosmological data.
 Furthermore, a future cosmology-independent limit on the axion mass may provide an important test of the cosmological constraint, and also can be translated into a limit on the hot dark matter component in the form of massive neutrinos, strongly supporting multi-messenger searches of axions and neutrino properties.